BenE-repo/CSharp-NUnit-Selenium/README.md

 # CSharp-NUnit-Selenium

-C# / NUnit / Selenium Example Work
+Example of previous work using C# / Selenium / NUnit.

 The website under test was (very basically) a CRM-type system for training providers.
-Applicants would apply for training, become learners, and taking courses.
+Applicants would apply for training, become learners, and take courses.
 This training was done on behalf of organisations, which had officers etc.

 - All coded by me, bar the occasional copy 'n' paste from StackOverflow
 - Had to remove some sensitive and important things, so would be very, very surprised if it even compiles now